Placozoa

 Placozoa (/,plaek@'zou@/ PLAK-ə-ZOH-ə; lit. 'flat animals') is a phylum of free-living (non-parasitic) marine invertebrates.
 They are blob-like animals composed of aggregations of cells.
-Moving in water by ciliary motion, eating food by engulfment, reproducing by fission or budding, placozoans are described as "the simplest animals on Earth".
+Moving in water by ciliary motion, eating food by engulfment, and reproducing by fission or budding, placozoans are described as "the simplest animals on Earth".
 Structural and molecular analyses have supported them as among the most basal animals, thus constituting a primitive metazoan phylum.

 The first known placozoan, Trichoplax adhaerens, was discovered in 1883 by the German zoologist Franz Eilhard Schulze (1840–1921).
-Describing the uniqueness, another German, Karl Gottlieb Grell (1912–1994), erected a new phylum, Placozoa, for it in 1971.
-Remaining a monotypic phylum for over a century, new species began to be added since 2018.
+Recognizing its distinctive characteristics, the German zoologist Karl Gottlieb Grell (1912–1994) erected a new phylum, Placozoa, for it in 1971.
+Remaining a monotypic phylum for over a century, new species began to be added in 2018.
 So far, three other extant species have been described, in two distinct classes: Uniplacotomia (Hoilungia hongkongensis in 2018 and Cladtertia collaboinventa in 2022) and Polyplacotomia (Polyplacotoma mediterranea, the most basal, in 2019).
 A single putative fossil species is known, the Middle Triassic Maculicorpus microbialis.